T-Pau/Anykey/Documentation/Commodore PET.md

 ## Supported Models

-- Anykey PET 8k
+### Anykey PET 8k

-- Anykey PET Full
+This version requires at least 8k RAM and supports only 40 columns mode and calculator or graphcis style keyboards.

-  - any PET with at least 18k RAM
+- PET 2001 with at least 8k RAM
+- CBM 3008
+- CBM 3016
+- CBM 3032

+### Anykey PET Full

+This version requires at least 16k RAM and supports 40 and 80 columns modes and all keyboard types.

+- CBM 2001
+- CBM 3016
+- CBM 3032
+- CBM 8032
+- CBM 8096
+- CBM 8296
+- Tynemouth Mini PET 40/80

 ## Loading the Program